eclipse-hawkbit/hawkbit/site/content/apis/ddi_api.md

 SCHEDULED                   | This can be used by the target to inform that it scheduled on the action.                                                                                                                                                                | RUNNING
 RESUMED                     | This can be used by the target to inform that it continued to work on the action.                                                                                                                                                        | RUNNING

+See this [issue](https://github.com/eclipse/hawkbit/issues/952) for additional information, concerning the cancellation of updates.
+To finally accept a cancellation, you must send a "closed" status.exection type.
 ## DDI APIs

 <iframe style="padding-top: 20px;" width="100%" height="900px" frameborder="0" src="../../rest-api/ddi.html"></iframe>